srl-labs/learn-srlinux/docs/ndk/guide/dev/go/with-bond/app.md

 With the configuration loaded, the app can now perform its business logic.
 The business logic of the `greeter` app is very simple:

 1. Take the `name` a user has configured the app with
-2. Fetch the last-booted time from the SR Linux state
+2. Fetch the last-booted time from the SR Linux state and compute the uptime of the device
 3. Use the two values to compose a greeting message

 As you can see, the logic is straightforwards, but it is a good example of how the application can use the configured values along the values received from the SR Linux state.